ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 The **Use VMware Subscription Purchasing Program** option is available only to users who are billed in the US.
 {:note}

 By using the VMware Subscription Purchasing Program (SPP), you can consume VMware Subscription Services in the form of Subscription Credits (SPP Credits).
-Using SPP Credits requires consumption of VMware vCenter Server, VMware vSphere, and VMware NSX.
+Using SPP Credits requires consumption of VMware vCenter Server, VMware vSphere, and VMware NSX®.

-Charges for the licensing of these VMware software components will not be billed to your IBM Cloud account and SPP Credits will be taken from your SPP Fund Balance.
+Charges for the licensing of these VMware software components will not be billed to your {{site.data.keyword.cloud_notm}} account and SPP Credits are taken from your SPP Fund Balancxe.
 If you select SPP, an {{site.data.keyword.vmwaresolutions_short}} representative will contact you to confirm the SPP Credits usage after you place the instance order.

-When you select SPP, the option **Include with purchase** for all licenses will be set automatically and the **I will provide** option is not available.
+When you select SPP, the option **Include with purchase** for all licenses is set automatically and the **I will provide** option is not available.

 ### License options
 {: #vc_orderinginstance-licensing-opt}